-Varicose veins effect 1 in 3 Australians.
+Varicose veins affect 1 in 3 Australians.
 They are a common vein disorder with varying levels of severity.
-Many people have heard of spider veins, the smaller, more red-coloured lines that tend to appear on the backs of legs, the neck and face, and in other areas.
+Many people have heard of spider veins, the smaller, red-coloured lines that tend to appear on the backs of the thigh, neck and face.
 But when we tell new patients at The Vein Institute that the unsightly blue line on their leg or thigh is a reticular vein, this information tends to be received with quizzical looks.
 This article explains what are reticular veins, how they differ from varicose veins, and best treatment methods.

 If you’re unsure if you have spider veins or varicose veins, try our vein self-assessment tool.